baka-san/baka-san.github.io/_portfolio/blocjams.md

 class: blocjams
 title: BlocJams
 thumbnail-path: "img/blocjams/blocjams.gif"
-short-description: BlocJams is a Spotify-esque music streaming service, allowing users to listen to all of their favorite albums at the click of a button.
+short-description: A Spotify-esque music streaming service, allowing users to listen to all of their favorite albums at the click of a button.
 ---

 {% include figure-center.html url="/img/blocjams/blocjams.png" title="" class="" %}